-By mid 2020, NENA has already published more than 1,700 eBooks in all the fields covered by our African authors.
+By mid 2020, NENA has published and is relleing around 3,000 eBooks in all the fields covered by our African authors, half in English and hlaf in French.
 Most of them are in ePub and HTML format, for local or online reading, and on any medium (computer, tablet, smartphone, eBook reader).
 More complex works are in interactive PDF format.
 All of them offer a rich hypertext navigation feature.

 OUR DIGITAL AUDIOBOOKS

 What could be more relevant in a continent characterized by the tradition of oral communication than to have access to digital books, not only to read, but also to listen to?
 NENA offers its collection of African fables and tales in audiobooks, to be downloaded on an MP3 player, or listened to online.